spatie/laravel-varnish/README.md

 ];
 ```

-In the published `laravel-varnish.php` config file you should set the `host` key to the right value.
+In the published `varnish.php` config file you should set the `host` key to the right value.

 Add the `Spatie\Varnish\Middleware\CacheWithVarnish` middleware to the route middelwares: